pdfosborne/elsciRL/README.md

 [![YouTube](https://github.com/pdfosborne/elsciRL-Wiki/blob/main/Resources/images/elsciRL-WebApp-Demo.png?raw=true)](https://www.youtube.com/watch?v=JbPtl7Sk49Y)

+Please follow the instructions on the Home tab.

-The App will looks similar to the [public demo](https://osbornep.pythonanywhere.com/) except now the algorithm will directly compare your instruction against known environment positions to find the best match.
+The algorithm will directly compare your instruction against known environment positions to find the best match.
 Furthermore, if validated as a correct match, will use your computer resources to train the agent with this factored in.

-By default the instruction agent will be run for 1,000 episodes to save time but you can increase or decrease this if you wish to change the training time.

 Once you've finished a test you can see the results will show on the App and also save the full output in your local file directory.